qwerty1979bg/vagrant-tfeV4-demo-self-signed/README.md

 Todo:

-- [] At least 40GB of disk space on the root volume
 - [] provision script to run TFE installer
 - []
 - [] SELinux set to permissive, to run TFE in DEMO mode